-Talent and corporate responsibility top the list of CEO concerns in the wake of the COVID-19 crisis
+Talent and corporate responsibility top list of CEO concerns in the wake of the COVID-19 crisis

 Research conducted with global CEOs before COVID-19 and today show significant changes in the risks and priorities.

-Bill Thomas, Global Chairman and CEO, KPMG, elaborated on the report’s findings and said: “The significant change in CEOs’ priorities over the past six months is a clear indication that businesses have had to pivot at breakneck speed to deal with the challenges of the pandemic.
+Bill Thomas, Global Chairman and CEO, KPMG, said: “The significant change in CEOs priorities over the past six months is a clear indication that businesses have had to pivot at breakneck speed to deal with the challenges of the pandemic.
 Business leaders the world over are seeking to manage uncertainty with decisiveness.
 This crisis has accelerated strategies that were already in place around digital transformation and social responsibility.
 However, in other areas planning for the future is a lot harder, particularly thinking about future ways of working and problem solving.
-So, it’s perhaps no surprise that CEOs are focused on the importance of talent to sustain and grow any future business.”
+So it’s perhaps no surprise that CEOs are focused on the importance of talent to sustain and grow any future business.”

 Talent risk rises eleven places, named the largest threat to businesses

 In January, CEOs ranked talent risk behind 11 other risks to growth.
 However, since the start of the pandemic, talent has risen to be named as the most significant threat to their businesses ahead of supply chain and environmental risk.